Parameterization¶

 different types of parameterization, how to extract particular key-value from event payload

-and how to use default values if certain key
+and how to use default values if certain key is not available within event payload.

 Trigger Resource Parameterization¶

-If you take a closer look at the Sensor
+If you take a closer look at the Sensor object, you will notice it contains a list

-contains the template that defines the context of the trigger
+of triggers.
+Each Trigger contains the template that defines the context of the trigger

 the trigger template was an Argo workflow.

-This subsection deals with how to parameterize the resource
+This subsection deals with how to parameterize the resource within trigger template

 with the event payload.